-Jaxon Love spent his summer at Shorenstein Properties, a commercial real estate management firm headquartered in San Francisco, CA. The third EDF Climate Corps fellow to be hosted by Shorenstein, Love conducted an impact and process evaluation of Shorenstein’s corporate energy efficiency program.
+Jaxon Love spent his summer at Shorenstein Properties, a commercial real estate management firm headquartered in San Francisco, CA. The third EDF Climate Corps fellow to be hosted by Shorenstein, Love was asked to conduct an impact and process evaluation of Shorenstein’s corporate energy efficiency program

 Love adapted methodology used for evaluating utility energy efficiency programs.
 He found that Shorenstein’s corporate program was responsible for saving: